jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 1. Make a local clone of the repository.
 2. Update the relevant paths and parameters in `dklidar/settings.py` according to your local system.
 3. Modify the `set_environment.bat` script to set the absolute paths to your OPALS Python executable and the *dklidar* modules. **Note: You will have to run this batch script every time you open a new OPALS shell for processing using this workflow.**
-4. If you have not already installed `pandas` in your OPALS Python environment do this now, for example by running: `python -m pip install pandas --user`
+4. If you have not already installed `pandas` in your OPALS Python environment do this now, for example by running: `python -m pip install pandas --user`.
+It is also worth checking whether `numpy`, `osgeo` (`gdal`) and `ogr` are provided by your OPALS install (they should be), but if not install those also.
+Furthermore, some of the suppport scripts require addtional modules which might need to be installed if you would like to use those scripts later (see [list](#python-modules-required-by-support-scripts) at end of document).
 5. Download the source dtm and point clouds:
    1. Order / check out all [pointcloud](https://download.kortforsyningen.dk/content/dhmpunktsky) and [DTM](https://download.kortforsyningen.dk/content/dhmterr%C3%A6n-04-m-grid) tile bundles on the Kortforsyningen website, but don't download these files via your browser yet.
 We will download them in step 3 using the `download_files.py` script\*.
    2. Follow instructions in the comments of the `download_files.py` script to retrieve a cookie for the Kortforsyningen website using *Google Chrome* (you could also do that in a different browser, but we only provide instructions for *Chrome* here).